Prince of Grão-Pará

 The Prince of Grão-Pará was the title bestowed on the eldest son of the Prince Imperial of Brazil.
+It was inspired and was analogous to the title of Prince of Beira, bestowed on the eldest son of the Prince Royal of Portugal.
 The title holder was the second in the line of succession to the throne of the Empire of Brazil, after the Prince Imperial.
 The title was established by article 105 of the 1824 Brazilian Constitution, which read: